 The restaurant has board of health approval for a 65-seat restaurant, including outdoor dining spaces.
 There is an on-site parking lot that can accommodate 20 vehicles.

 Stilwell says, “There’s nothing like it along 27 available right now” in East Hampton.
-Brent’s Deli, on the western side of Amagansett, is also on the market.
+The business of Brent’s Deli, on the western side of Amagansett, was for sale and recently sold (the building was not for sale).

 The building sits on a 0.32-acre parcel, just to the west of the village center, near the larger of the two CVS pharmacies, as well as Red Horse Market.